erikhyrkas/snakes/training_data/llama-wiki-6.md

 Write a wiki article about Dubai.<start>**Dubai**

-Dubai is a city located in the country of United Arab Emirates (UAE).
+Dubai is a city located in the country of the United Arab Emirates (UAE).
 It is a popular tourist destination and a major commercial hub.

 **Location**